iWriteGigs

 Question #21

-A fatty deposits in the lumen of arteries
+A blood clots in the arteries

 B emboli in the veins